 The Gordon Avenue Library houses the Roland E. Beauford Sr. African-American Collection.
 The collection includes a selection of the best books and other materials, fiction and non-fiction, by or about African-Americans.

-When you just HAVE to read the latest best-seller, it’s worth a visit to the Central Library, the Gordon Avenue Library, the Greene County Library, or Northside Library to take advantage of the Bestsellers collection.
+When you just HAVE to read the latest best-seller, it’s worth a visit to the Central Library, the Gordon Avenue Library, the Greene County Library, Nelson Memorial Library or Northside Library to take advantage of the Bestsellers collection.

 Here’s how it works:

 The Albemarle - Charlottesville Historical Collection in the Albemarle Charlottesville Historical Society building at 200 Second St., NE, contains over 2,000 books and bound periodicals, as well as photographs, manuscripts, maps, pamphlets, newspapers, and vertical files relating to the history of our community.

 The Central Library has a collection of over 400 scripts from Dramatists Play Service and Samuel French, Inc., as well as plays in collections.
 Everything from Abie’s Irish Rose to The Zulu and the Zayda.
-These are now catalogued and can be accessed through our online catalog.
+There is a complete list here.

 Microfilm of the Daily Progress from 1894-present, the New York Times 1940-2007, the Wall Street Journal (1973-2002) and the Washington Post (1973-2003) are held at the Central Library.
 In addition, back issues of many magazines are accessible on microfiche, including Time (1950-1997), Newsweek (1950-1997) and US News & World Report (1962-1997).